Customer Care Policy

 • Outline how serious incidents involving disruptive patrons should be handled.

-3. The rights include:
+3. The rights of patrons include:

 • A performance as stipulated on the ticket or promotional material.